How To Be Happier About Running Your Art Business

 I’m not encouraging you to spam people with your art, but if you make uplifting art, send images of it along with sincere love and gratitude to your friends and family.
 Imagine their joy when they receive your message.

 ©Jane Appleby, Colourful Conversations 1/2.
 Diptych acrylic on canvas, 20 x 32 inches.
-Used with permission.

-8. Get thee out of the studio.
+6. Get your art and yourself out of the studio.

 Too much time alone in the studio isn’t good for your mental health, your creativity, or your prosperity.